oprypin/crsfml/README.md

 This section defines two sets of step-by-step instructions to install *CrSFML* but these are not the only ways to do it; they can even be mixed (see [VoidCSFML installation instructions](voidcsfml/README.md#installation) for an alternative look)

-- [Approach 1](#approach-1): Generate latest *CrSFML* and *VoidCSFML* source code; build and use them from a local directory
+- [Approach 1](#approach-1) **(recommended)**: Generate latest *CrSFML* and *VoidCSFML* source code; build and use them from a local directory
     - Advantages:
+        - This is the right setup if you wish to:
+             - Distribute your application with the libraries
-        - The bindings can be fine-tuned to your system.
+             - Contribute to *CrSFML*
         - Supports multiple recent [SFML versions](#install-sfml).
-        - This is the right setup if you wish to contribute to *CrSFML*.
     - Disadvantages:
         - Need to always provide full path to *VoidCSFML* libraries when running a program using *CrSFML*.
-        - Can't install *CrSFML* directly though [shards][].
+        - Can't install *CrSFML* directly through [shards][].
 - [Approach 2](#approach-2): Use pre-compiled sources; build *VoidCSFML* and install it globally; install a release of *CrSFML* through [shards][]
     - Advantages:
         - Convenient installation.
     - Disadvantages:
+        - Global installation litters your system.
-        - Tied to a particular version of SFML (only SFML 2.4 right now).
+        - Tied to a particular version of SFML.
-        - Less performant, because memory layout optimizations can't be cross-platform.

 ### Install SFML

 The first step is to install the [SFML][] library itself.
 There are detailed [official instructions][sfml-install] on how to install it manually, however, on many systems there are easier ways.

-SFML versions 2.4.x and 2.3.x are supported by *CrSFML*.
+SFML versions 2.3.x through 2.5.x are supported by *CrSFML*.

 #### Linux